VictorHoffmann1/ENS-Challenge-Data-Cryptocurrency-Clusters/README.md

 -A PDF explaining my whole approach of the problem.

 For this challenge, I have achieved the 11th place out of the 51 participants.
+Unfortunately, I'm not allowed to share the dataset, but you can download it if you register on the Data Challenge website on this following link: https://challengedata.ens.fr/participants/challenges/71/

+Here is the link of the leaderboard: https://challengedata.ens.fr/participants/challenges/71/ranking/public

+Username: VictorHoffmann